intershop/devenv-4-iom/doc/01_first_steps.md

 * Set up an IOM for development,
 * Browse through the GUI of IOM,
-* Take a look on access-log messages,
+* Take a look on log messages,
-* Solve a very simple development task: Executing an SQL file,
+* Solve a very simple development task,
 * Eventually destroy the IOM installation again.

 Once you are able to set up IOM with _devenv-4-iom_ and have an insight into its main ideas, it should become easy for you to find out more by yourself and to solve the development tasks you have to solve.

 # Define Configuration

 _devenv-4-iom_ uses property files to manage different developer instances of IOM.
-The whole concept of configuration with all bells and whistles is explained in [General Concepts of Configuration](02_configuration.md#concept_config).
+The whole concept of configuration is explained in [General Concept of Configuration](02_configuration.md#concept_config).
 For the moment a much simpler approach is fully sufficient.

 One configuration file can hold all the information required to run one instance of IOM.
 As first step, a new configuration file has to be created now.
 To do so, the script `devenv-cli.sh` has to be called with options `get config`.
 In order to get the following examples to work, you have to extend the `PATH` variable by the directory, containing `devenv-cli.sh`, or you can also call the script using its absolute path.